 5 Strategies to Redefine Career Success and the Role of Life Balance for Fulfillment and Happiness

 What does career success mean to you?
-How does work-life balance fit into your own definition of success?
+How does work-life balance fit into your definition of success?

 We recently discussed what is life balance and how to prioritize it as a means to improve job satisfaction and overall happiness.
-When writing this post, I came across a very interesting article on Harvard Business Review: Work-life balance is a cycle, not an achievement.
+When writing this post, I came across a very interesting article in Harvard Business Review: Work-life balance is a cycle, not an achievement.

 Aiming to explore further the relationship between work-life balance and job satisfaction, I invited the co-author of the HBR article, Ioana Lupu, for an Ideas for Divas videocast.

 Ioana Lupu is an Associate Professor at ESSEC Business School France.
-She is specialized in overwork, work-compulsion & performance measurement in knowledge-intensive settings, such as audit, consulting, and law firms.
+She is specialized in overwork, work compulsion & performance measurement in knowledge-intensive settings, such as audit, consulting, and law firms.

-I am excited to share her insights based on research about how individuals, managers and organizations should be understanding the value of work-life balance for long-term career development and prioritizing it to improve well being and job satisfaction.
+I am excited to share her insights based on research about how individuals, managers, and organizations should be understanding the value of work-life balance for long-term career development and prioritizing it to improve well-being and job satisfaction.